 A charity savings account is often a better way for charitable organisations to earn interest on funds compared to current accounts which usually pay minimal or no interest.
 Charity savings accounts are provided by most UK high street banks and building societies.

 Charity savings accounts or charity deposit accounts as they are often called can range from instant access to accounts which have a notice or fixed savings period.
 Different charity accounts will offer terms on choice of access, minimum and maximum deposit balances and method of operation e.g. telephone, post, internet or through the branch.

-Benefits of Charity Savings Accounts for 2016
+Benefits of Charity Savings Accounts

 Charitable organisation trustees are obligated to do their best in getting good rates of interest on funds held.
 With many charity deposit accounts offering poor rates of interest trustees need to take a proactive approach in ensuring their savings provider is offering a good deal.
 Our research shows that many banks and building societies offer lower rates of interest on charity savings accounts compared to those offered in the individual retail space.
 Investing time in shopping around and comparing latest savings deals is time well spent.
 The difference between the lowest and highest charity savings accounts can be significant.